zcash/zips/zip-liberated-payments.rst

 The proposal specifies the syntax and semantics of Payment-Encapsulating URIs, the workflow of generating and handling them, and requisite infrastructure.

 At its core, a URI encapsulated payment communicates the existence of a transaction (specifically a note committing to an amount of funds) to a receiving client.
-The URI encode contains the amount of the payment and a key used to derive all necessary randomness for note construction including the address and secret key needed to spend it.
+The URI encodes the amount of the payment and a key used to derive all necessary randomness for note construction including the address and secret key needed to spend it.

 Usage Story
 -----------